opalj/OPAL-VSCode-Explorer/extension/README.md

 ### Examples, how to change settings

 1.2.
-Add "OPAL.opal.targetDir": "Paths to your project / target folder"
+Add "OPAL.opal.targetDir": "Path to your project / target folder"

 1.3.
 Add "OPAL.opal.librariesDirs": "Paths to your libraries folders sperated by ';'"